odoo/documentation/content/administration/neutralized_database.rst

 Deactivated features
 ====================

-Here is a non-exhaustive list of the deactivated parameters:
+Here is a non-exhaustive list of the deactivated features:

 - all planned actions (e.g., automatic invoicing of subscriptions, mass mailing, etc.)
 - outgoing emails